Poukame/regicide-plus/README.md

 Everything from the official companion app plus:

-- Choose from advance options: enemies health, enemy attack, max combo card, max animal companion card...
+- Choose from advanced options: enemies health, enemy attack, max combo card, max animal companion card...
-- Progress percentage that allows you to compare you score in the most challenging battles,
+- Progress percentage that allows you to compare your score in the most challenging battles,
 - Actions reminders (heal, draw cards, perfect kill...) so you don't forget or need to calculate things,
 - Use the app in landscape or portrait mode,
 - Install the app on your computer or phone and acts like a native app with OFFLINE mode